fengfranklu/FrankPracticalApplication1/README.md

-# FrankPractice5.1
+# FrankPracticalApplication1
-This is the public repository for a practice assignment for  Berkeley Machine Learning Certificate
+This is a public repository for a practical application for the  Berkeley Machine Learning Certificate.